|Report Mining Claim Fraud|

 An expression of interest (EOI) is an informal nomination to request certain lands be included in a competitive oil and gas lease sale.
-This request must be made in writing (no specific form required) and either mailed, faxed or emailed to the BLM Oregon/Washington State Office.
-Make certain your EOI contains your name, company name, address, telephone number, and/or email address, along with a complete legal land description.
+This request must be made in writing (no specific form required) and either mailed or faxed to the BLM Oregon/Washington State Office.
+Make certain your EOI contains a complete legal land description.

 No filing fee is required.
 EOIs are not automatically placed on a sale when received.
 The parcels must be reviewed for availability and environmental concerns prior to being placed on a sale.
 Additionally, if your EOI includes lands where the surface is managed by another agency, BLM is required to obtain consent and recommendations from that surface managing agency (SMA) before placing the lands on a competitive sale notice.
 The SMA may need to prepare or update its environmental document, which will require additional time.
 Also, BLM's records must be updated to document the US mineral interest verified by the SMA.

 Regulations pertaining to competitive oil and gas leasing can be found in Title 43 CFR 3120.
 Prior to submitting your EOI, BLM public records should be reviewed to make certain the lands are available for leasing.
 The following lands are not available for leasing: